 - Inventory and collect your business process

-- Document your process in a structured template
+- Document and optimize your process in a structured template

 Although both components are critical, how you gather your process is key to documenting.
 Why?
 If the data isn’t correct, then your process document won’t meet your goals.

 Let’s start with the tools, templates, and approaches to gathering your processes.

 You can’t document what you don’t have and you don’t want to reinvent the wheel.
 Therefore, work must occur before you document your process.
 These steps are: